epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 ## How to get Started

 What you need to get started?
-Not much, you just need:
+Not much, you just have to:

-- To book a weekly one-to-one;
+- Book a weekly one-on-one;
-- To have a [shared document](/mgmt/people/template-one-on-one-shared-document) to keep track of agenda, notes and actions.
+- Have a [shared document](/mgmt/people/template-one-on-one-shared-document) to keep track of agenda, notes and actions.

 ## Taking Notes